PetrAPConsulting/Invoice_extractor/README.md

 # Invoice extractor
 Script extracting data from the Czech invoices in JSON and checking validity of VAT tax payer.
 Script uses Anthropic Claude 3.5 Haiku and you need **API key** for its running.
-For cheaper processing, use for multipage invoices PDF Splitter and only the first invoice page.
+For cheaper processing, script turn multipage invoices in PDF to individual images and only use the first invoice page.

 ## Installation Instructions